Maso Thaler Sudtirol 2019 Whites Deuce

 This 3.5 hectare farm, called Maso Thaler (Mah-zo Toller) is a wonder.
 The steep grade forces most work to be done by hand, plant by plant, cluster by cluster.
 It's hard work, but the results are unique and wonderful.
 Half of the vineyard is planted to Pinot Noir, the other to these remarkable white grapes, wonderful and unique.

-The best white wines we've offered so far from Italy!
+Our best white wines from all of Italy!